Ethical Engagement Rings

 At Taylor & Hart we take every precaution to filter out any diamonds that have been in contact with conflict from our supply chain.
 We’re also committed to supporting and developing standards and initiatives that would see these practices eradicated completely throughout the world.

-We also like to think ‘beyond conflict diamonds’, meaning that our human rights committments extend beyond conflict funding.
+We also like to think ‘beyond conflict diamonds’, meaning that our human rights commitments extend beyond conflict funding.
 Any diamond that we believe has been produced in unfair working conditions of any sort will be filtered out of our diamond supply.
-For example, we actively seek out to exclude diamonds from Zimbabwe or Angola, countries whose labour rights do not currently meet our ethical standards for fair working conditions.
+For example, we actively seek out to exclude diamonds from Zimbabwe, Angola and Russia as well as countries whose labour rights do not currently meet our ethical standards for fair working conditions.

 Following the civil war in Sierra Leone, a war which brought global attention to the human cost of diamonds as a conflict resource, governments, charities, and the diamond industry united to create the Kimberley Process.